smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ### Example 10

 You can also use functions in the join condition.
-For example, wrapping a nullable column with ISNULL(column, '') treats NULL values as empty strings, allowing them to match.
-This technique can help when joining on columns that may contain NULLs, but use it with caution—functions like ISNULL can prevent index usage and negatively impact performance.
+For example, wrapping a NULLable column with `ISNULL(column, '')` treats NULL values as empty strings, allowing them to match.
+This technique can help when joining on columns that may contain NULLs, but use it with caution—functions like `ISNULL` can prevent index usage and negatively impact performance.

 ```sql
 SELECT  a.ID,